Research & Analysis Wing: Pakistan

 During the late 1980s, R&AW had infiltrated the highest levels of Pakistani military and political leadership.
 It even had a mole inside General Yahya Khan's Office.
-This mole had also alerted the Indian armed forces, a week before about impending Pakistani air attack.
+This mole had also alerted the Indian armed forces, a week before about impending Pakistani air attacks.
 This alert was correct as Pakistan attacked India on December 3, thus starting the Indo-Pakistani War of 1971.

-R&AW's most successful spy Ravindra Kaushik spied in Pakistan in the 1970s.
+R&AW's most successful spy was Ravindra Kaushik, who conducted espionage operations in Pakistan in the 1970s.
 He was from Rajasthan's Sri Ganganagar.
-Kaushik was a student and an aspiring actor, he used to do acting on stage.
-He was acting in a patriotic play in a theatre in Lucknow when R&AW recruiter spotted this young boy.
+Kaushik was a student and an aspiring actor.
+He was acting in a patriotic play in a theatre in Lucknow, when an R&AW recruiter spotted him.
 He joined R&AW in 1975 at the age of 23.
-They trained him, made a disguise identity and sent to Pakistan.
-He did an LLB in Karachi university and joined the Pakistani army, eventually he was promoted to the rank of major.
-Amid 1979-83 he passed valuable information to R&AW.
-Due to his feats the then Indian prime minister Indira Gandhi gave him title of "The Black Tiger".
+They trained him, created a disguise identity and sent him to Pakistan.
+He did an LLB at Karachi university and joined the Pakistani army, where he was eventually promoted to the rank of major.
+Between 1979–83, he passed valuable information to R&AW.
+Due to his feats, the then Indian prime minister Indira Gandhi gave him title of "The Black Tiger".

 Kahuta is the site of the Khan Research Laboratories, Pakistan's main nuclear weapons laboratory as well as an emerging centre for long-range missile development.
 The primary Pakistani missile-material production facility is located at Kahuta, employing gas centrifuge enrichment technology to produce Highly Enriched Uranium (HEU).
 R&AW first confirmed Pakistan's nuclear programs by analysing the hair samples snatched from the floor of barber shops near KRL; which showed that Pakistan had developed the ability to enrich uranium to weapons-grade quality.
 R&AW operatives knew about Kahuta Research Laboratories from at least early 1978, when the then Indian Prime Minister, Morarji Desai, accidentally exposed R&AW's operations on Pakistan's covert nuclear weapons program.
 In an indiscreet moment in a telephone conversation one day, Morarji Desai informed the then Pakistan President, Zia-ul-Haq, that India was aware of Pakistan's nuclear weapons program.
 According to later reports, acting on this "tip-off", Pakistan's ISI and army eliminated most of R&AW's assets in and around Kahuta.